-Apple Brie Salad is one of our favorite fall salads.
-It combines fresh, crisp apples with creamy Brie cheese….and the combination is to die for!
-If you’re looking for a go-to fall salad that’s perfect for lunch, dinner, or holiday gatherings, THIS IS IT!
+Apple Brie Salad combines fresh, crisp apples with creamy Brie cheese, dried cranberries, and pecans in a fall salad that’s perfect for lunch, dinner, or holiday gatherings!

 So.
 I got called out the other day.
 By my brother in law….who follows me on Facebook….and was apparently complaining to my sister: “She posts all this delicious looking food on Facebook….and then brings SALAD to family get togethers.”
 Oops.